tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 	# Quit the Django shell.
 	>>> quit()

 In the example, we first import the model that we want to manipulate.
 We then print out all the existing categories.
 As our underlying `Category` table is empty, an empty list is returned.
 Then we create and save a `Category`, before printing out all the categories again.
 This second `print` then shows the new ``Category`` just added.
-Note the name `Test` appears in the second `print` -- this is the `__str__()` method at work!
+Note the name `Test` appears in the second `print` -- this is the output of the `__str__()`, and neatly demonstrates why including these methods is important!

 X> ### Complete the Official Tutorial
 X> The example above is only a very basic taster on database related activities you can perform in the Django shell.
 If you have not done so already, it's now a good time to complete [part two of the official Django Tutorial to learn more about interacting with models](https://docs.djangoproject.com/en/2.1/intro/tutorial02/).
 In addition, have a look at the [official Django documentation on the list of available commands](https://docs.djangoproject.com/en/2.1/ref/django-admin/#available-commands) for working with models.